Klinogicare® StarLab

 TP = total protein resource of the body

-In sports, total protein level is important for assessing recovery and the overall condition of the body.
+In sports, the total protein level is important for assessing recovery and the overall condition of the body.

-ALB (Albumin) - Albumin Recovery
+ALB (Albumin) - albumin Recovery

-ALB = transport of substances and protein status
+ALB = substance transport and protein status

-GLO (Globulin) - Globulins Recovery
+GLO (Globulin) - globulins Recovery

 GLO = immune and inflammatory reactivity

-ALB/GLO (Albumin/Globulin Ratio) Balance
+ALB/GLO (Albumin/Globulin Ratio) - albumin/globulin ratio Balance

-ALB/GLO = protein balance and inflammatory background
+ALB/GLO = protein balance and inflammatory status

-ALT (Alanine Aminotransferase) - Alanine Aminotransferase Liver
+ALT (Alanine Aminotransferase) - alanine aminotransferase Liver

-AST (Aspartate Aminotransferase) - Aspartate Aminotransferase Muscles
+AST (Aspartate Aminotransferase) - aspartate aminotransferase Muscles

 AST ↑ = muscle or liver damage

-TBIL (Total Bilirubin) - Total Bilirubin Liver
+TBIL (Total Bilirubin) - total bilirubin Liver

 TBIL = overall bilirubin metabolism

-DBIL (Direct Bilirubin) - Direct Bilirubin Liver
+DBIL (Direct Bilirubin) - direct bilirubin Liver

-IBIL (Indirect Bilirubin) - Indirect Bilirubin Hemolysis
+IBIL (Indirect Bilirubin) - indirect bilirubin Hemolysis

-TG (Triglycerides) - Triglycerides Metabolism
+TG (Triglycerides) - triglycerides Metabolism

 TG = lipid metabolism and nutrition

-CHOL (Cholesterol) - Cholesterol Metabolism
+CHOL (Cholesterol) - cholesterol Metabolism

-CHOL = lipid profile control
+CHOL = lipid profile monitoring

 HDL-C ↑ = more favorable lipid profile